fdb/slarg-website/events/2022-10-11-critical-pedagogy-design-education.md

 * • 10.00 am \
   Welcome & Introduction\
-  Nuno Coelho, ON SEMINAR ON TRANSITION DESIGN, Teaching Transition Design (TD) at the University of Coimbra\
+  **Nuno Coelho**, ON SEMINAR ON TRANSITION DESIGN, Teaching Transition Design (TD) at the University of Coimbra\
-  Annelys de Vet, ON DISARMING DESIGN MASTERS, Temporary masters programme at Sandberg Instituut Amsterdam on the intersection of design, politics and community
+  **Annelys de Vet,** ON DISARMING DESIGN MASTERS, Temporary masters programme at Sandberg Instituut Amsterdam on the intersection of design, politics and community
 * 11.30am\
   Break
 * 12pm\